 “I take it you are not offended by the statue?” asked Bernado, wondering if a man promoted to lectorship by Duke Guidobaldo might share the schismatic Pavonan Morrite monotheism.
-Capolicchio, lector of Pavona itself, was very much a schismatic, and indeed the highest authority behind the sect.
+Capolicchio, lector of Pavona itself, was very much a schismatic, and indeed was considered by many to be the highest authority within the sect.

 Erkhart shook his head in a manner that mirrored the twitches he had exhibited earlier.
 “That is not my sin.
-I have never had Sagrannalian leanings, nor have ever given the impression I do – not even to gain Duke Guidobaldo’s favour.
+I have never had Sagrannalian leanings, nor have I ever given the impression of doing so – not even to gain Duke Guidobaldo’s favour.
 No, I gained his favour by other means.”

 He fell silent, and Bernado knew he was preparing to give his confession.

 “Go on,” said Bernado, making the sign of Morr’s blessing.
 “Sub sigillo confessionis.”

 Once again, Erkhart’s hands twisted together before his waist, as if each was trying to restrain the other.
 “My sin was not schism.
 Nor was it leaving Trantio – that was merely my failure to accept my penance.
 I should have stayed to be butchered by the brutes.”
 Here, momentarily, he faltered again.

 Then, fixing Bernado with his gaze, perhaps to make it clear that he was hiding nothing, that this was a full and frank confession, he continued.